rdeneau/gitbook-fsharp-training/fundamentals/syntax/1-bases.md

 let if' b t f = if b then t else f

 let ``123 456`` = "123 456"
-// 💡 Auto-complétion : no need to enter the ``, just the 123
+// 💡 Auto-completion : no need to enter the ``, just the 123
 ```

 ## _Shadowing_

-* Use to redefine a value with a name already used above\
+* Use to redefine a value with a name already used above \
   → The previous value is no longer accessible in the current scope
 * Not allowed at `module` level but allowed in a sub-scope
 * Convenient but can be misleading\